almamun2b/developers-api-react/README.md

 # Title: We are Hiring Software and Web Developers

-To See Our Shortlisted Developers Click [Live Site Link](https://my-superhero-director-react.netlify.app/).
+To See Our Shortlisted Developers Click [Here, Live Site Link](https://my-superhero-director-react.netlify.app/).

 ## About The Site

 If someone is looking for employees, then this website help to find Qualified employees.This is sample website where we can select the developers by their qualification.

-## Technology Used
+### Technology Used

 We used FontAwasome, BootStrap, CSS3, HTML5, React, Custom API...etc.